GPUOpen-Tools/radeon_compute_profiler/BUILD.md

    * `clean`: performs a "clean" on all build targets, removing all intermediate and final output files
    * `hsadir`: overrides the location of the ROCm/HSA header files (by default they are expected to be in /opt/rocm/hsa)
    * `boostlibdir`: overrides the location of the Boost libraries
-   * `boostlibdir32`: overrides the location of the 32-bit Boost libraries
    * `doc`: build the documentation using Sphinx (see below for prerequisites)
- * By default, the boostlibdir and boostlibdir32 paths are defined to the the following values which are required when building on Ubuntu 16.04:
+ * By default, the boostlibdir path is defined to the the following values which are required when building on Ubuntu 16.04:
    * boostlibdir /usr/lib/x86_64-linux-gnu
-   * boostlibdir32 /usr/lib/i386-linux-gnu
    * For other systems, you may need to override these paths to point to the correct location of the boost libraries
  * After a successful build, the RCP binaries can be found in __RCP\Output\bin__
  * Example build command line (builds the debug versions of the binaries, skipping the ROCm/HSA profiler):
    * ./build_rcp.sh debug skip-hsaprofiler
  * In addition to using the build_rcp.sh build script to build all of RCP, you can also build a single library by executing __make__ in that library's source code directory.
 This is useful when making localized changes in a particular library.
 When using __make__, the following default targets are supported:
    * `\<default\>`: makes the 64-bit release version
-   * `x86`: makes the 32-bit release version
    * `Dbg`: makes the 64-bit debug version
-   * `Dbgx86`: makes the 32-bit debug version
  * __Make__ is supported in the following directories (those marked with (*) are required to be built before the others, as they produce static libraries used by the others):
    * Src/CLCommon (*)
    * Src/CLOccupancyAgent